 Madison was diagosed with cancer in 2010 and underwent several surgeries, multipe rounds of chemotherapy and required many blood transfusions.
 After a hard fight, Madison passed away in January 2012 at the age of 16.
 Madison chose to donate her body to Texas Tech Health Science Center for research.
 It was her hope that it would help the medical community find a cure for this terrible disease so that others would not have to suffer.
 Her family has held several legacy drives in her honor at Coffee Memorial Blood Center in Amarillo.
 You can learn more about her story here.

 In Honor of Claudius James (C.J.)

-We hosted a Legacy Drive on June 19 from 9AM-1PM at South Chamber of Commerce in Oklahoma City.
+We hosted a Legacy Drive on June 19 at South Chamber of Commerce in Oklahoma City.
 It was very successfull and had many first-time donors participate.